Links on Android Authority may earn us a commission. Learn more.

 Google Play Pass offers versatility

 Google took a different approach with its Google Play Pass.
 Instead of having developers create new games for its app subscription service, it simply offers a list of high-quality, hand-picked games.
-The list includes Stardew Valley, Terraria, Star Wars: Knights of the Old Republic, Monument Valley, and many others.
+The list includes Stardew Valley, Terraria, Star Wars: Knights of the New Republic, Monument Valley, and many others.
 Check out the full list below.

 These games are all fantastic, but none of them are new.
 If you’re already invested in the Android ecosystem, you might have purchased and finished these games long ago.
 There’s also no guarantee that new titles will be added to the Play Pass right after release, so the service will always be playing catch up.